 13. And having left Nazareth, he came and dwelt in Capernaum, which is a town on the sea-coast in the borders of Zebulun and Naphtali, 14.
 That it might be fulfilled, which was spoken by Isaiah the prophet, saying, 15.
-The land of Zebulun and the land of Naphtali, near the way of the sea, beyond Jordan, Galilee of the Gentiles:

-16. The people who sat in darkness have seen a great light: and to those who sat in the region and shadow of death light hath arisen.
+The land of Zebulun and the land of Naphtali, near the way of the sea, beyond Jordan, Galilee of the Gentiles: 16.
+The people who sat ^{f314} in darkness have seen a great light: and to those who sat in the region and shadow of death light hath arisen.

-MATTHEW 4:18-25 18.
-And Jesus, walking near the sea of Galilee, saw two brothers.
-Simon surnamed Peter, and Andrew his brother, casting a net into the sea; for they were fishers.
-19. And he saith to them.
-Follow me, and I will make you fishers of men.
-20. And they, having left their nets. immediately followed him.
+<400418>MATTHEW 4:18-25 ^{<410116>} Mark 1:16-20 <420501> LUKE 5:1-11 18.
+And Jesus, 16 .
+Now, as he 1 .
+And it happened, while walking near the was walking near the crowd was pressing sea of Galilee, saw the sea of Galilee, upon him, that they might two brothers, he seeth Simon hear the word of God, and Simon surnamed and Andrew his he stood near the lake of Peter, and Andrew brother, casting a Gennesaret, 2.
+And he saw his brother, casting net into the sea: two ships standing ^{f318} at a net into the sea; for they were the lake: and the fishers had for they were fishers.
+17. And gone down out of them, fishers.
+19. And he Jesus said to and were washing their saith to them, them, Follow me, nets.
+3 .
+And entering into followed him.
 21. And advancing thence, he saw other two brothers.
-James the son of Zebedee, and John his brother, in the ship with Zebedee their father, mending their nets: and he called them.
-22. And they immediately, having left the ship

-16. Now, as he was walking near the sea of Galilee, he seeth Simon and Andrew his brother, casting a net into the sea: for they were fishers.
-17. And Jesus said to them.
-Follow me. and I will make vou to become fishers of men.
-18. And immediately having left their nets, they followed him.
-19. And advancing thence a little, he saw James the son of Zebedee, and John his brother. who themselves also were mending their nets in the ship.
-20. And immediately he called them: and
+James the son of Zebedee, and John his brother. in the ship with Zebedee their father, mending their nets: and he called them.
+22. And they immediately, having left the ship and their father. followed him.
+23. And Jesus went about all Galilee, teaching in their synagogues, and preaching the Gospel of the kingdom, and healing every disease, and every illness among the people.
+24. And the report of him spread into the whole of Syria: and they brought to nets, they followed him.
+19. And advancing thence a little. he saw James the son of Zebedee, and John his brother. who themselves also were mending their nets in the ship.
+20. And immediately he called them: and they, having left their father Zebedee in the ship with the workmen.1317 followed him.